HackYourFutureBelgium/digital-empowerment/README.md

 # Digital Empowerment

-We're developing a real-world application for Hobo.
-Hobo is a day center for homeless people in Brussels.
-They would like to create a learning tool that teaches basic computer skills and tasks for the people coming to the center.
+Hobo is a day center for homeless people in Brussels, Belgium.
+During the project module of the first class of HackYourFuture Belgium, we developed a learning tool that teaches basic digital literacy to the people coming to the center.

+There is minimal styling and branding - and all content is supplied via the WYSIWYG editor, so it's quite simple to reuse for other resource-collection purposes as well.

 ### Project goals
   - **Teach people without prior experience to use a computer for basic tasks**: this teaching will both be accompanied and unaccompanied.
 It’s important to have the least amount of text as possible present on the site, everything should be visual and interactive.